Caring for Children with Juvenile Idiopathic Arthritis (JIA): A Parent’s Guide

 Download Your Free Copy

-Please fill out the form below to download the inaugural RA patient guidelines for free.
+Please fill out the form below to download the inaugural JIA guidelines for free.

 Juvenile idiopathic arthritis is a disease that has many different forms.
 JIA affects as many as 294,000 children and adolescents in the U.S. today.
 Regardless of whether your child has lived with JIA for years, or has been recently diagnosed, this guide will give you more information about: